willfindlay/adaptivesec-F2020/journal/06-oct-1st.md

 a finer-grained classification based on a variety of attributes.
 That seems to be what is being suggested here.

+I really like the (p,n)-gram approach here because it insightfully captures the highly positional nature of data within a packet (largely due to multiple layers of encapsulation) and it saves significantly on runtime overhead at the same time.
+Quite a simple and elegant solution to online network traffic classification.

 ## NetADHICT

-After reading the NetADHICT paper again, I noticed striking similarities between the type of event sequence analysis I hope to do in WARDEN and the (p,n)-gram enabled hierarchical clustering approach explored here.
+After reading the NetADHICT paper again, I noticed striking similarities between the type of event sequence analysis I hope to do in WARDEN and the (p,n)-gram-enabled hierarchical clustering approach explored here.
 This of course is despite the vastly disparate problem domains (network traffic vs OS-level system security events).
 I first read this paper about a year and a half ago, so it would make sense that some of these ideas were percolating in the back of my mind.
 The specific similarities I'm noticing are as follows:

 - ADHIC wants to capture the most frequent patterns and ignore very infrequent ones which may be related to packet contents rather than protocol-specific